ktaranov/sqlserver-kit/SSMS_addons/README.md

 TSQL Code can smell, it may work just fine but there can be hidden dangers held within.
 This is a proof of concept work which will analyze TSQL scripts in an attempt to weed out some of these dangers.

+## SQLTreeo
+Download page: [SQLTreeo]<br/>
+Release date: ???<br/>
+Support Version: 2005/2008/2008R2/2012/2014<br/>
+Free version: No

+SQL Treeo enables users to create custom folders for databases, stored procedures, views, functions and tables.
+You can organize your SQL objects in logical modules which are aligned with your project structure and forget of having hundreds of them within one Management Studio node.

 [SSMSBoost]:http://www.ssmsboost.com/
 [SQL Code Guard]:http://sqlcodeguard.com/
 [SQL Search]:http://www.red-gate.com/products/sql-development/sql-search/